bbauska/CSS-Notes4Pros/README.md

   -----------------------------------------------------------------------

-> The nav, ul and li tags were chosen for their semantic meaning of \'a
+> The nav, ul and li tags were chosen for their semantic meaning of &apos;a
-> list of navigation (menu) items\'.
+> list of navigation (menu) items&apos;.
 Other tags may also be used of
 > course.
 >
-> The : pseudo-element causes an extra \'line\' in the ul and thus an
+> The : pseudo-element causes an extra &apos;line&apos; in the ul and thus an
 > extra, empty height of this block, pushing other content down.
 This is
 > solved by the negative margin-bottom, which has to have the same
 > magnitude as the line-height (but negative).